 - Find a central hotel for Easter

-Traditionally, the Easter markets begin about two weeks before the Easter weekend and continue through until around Easter Monday.
+Traditionally, the Easter markets begin around two to three weeks before the Easter weekend and continue through until Easter Sunday or Monday.

-Dates are in for the main markets and most other locations for 2023: essentially late March to April 10th or 11th.
-I add specific details below as I come across them on official websites (or you can check yourselves).
+The relevant window of time in 2026 is likely to be from mid March to around April 6th.
+I add confirmed details below as I come across them on official websites (or you can check yourselves).

-Dates for later years remain, obviously, unconfirmed, but here’s my rough guess for the main ones:
+Dates for later years inevitably remain unconfirmed as well, but here’s my rough guess for the period when the main markets should be open:

 Opening hours